 5. Research Your Topic More / Create an Outline

 The hardest part is complete; in only five steps, you have your research topic.
+Whether you choose to write about something fun but interesting, controversial issues, or current events, take the time to use these steps and do it right.
 Now all you need to do is write it!

 The first thing you should do is make a list of things that you want your research paper to say, how you want to say it, and how you want it to be perceived.
 Create aims and goals and write a timeline of when and how you want to achieve them, but before you do so, be sure to take note of the five steps above and put them into practice before you write a single word.